United Airlines Boeing 777 lands safely in Denver after engine failure

 @NTSB wants all debris to remain in place for investigation,” the Broomfield police department said on Twitter.

 The 26-year-old 777 was powered by two Pratt & Whitney PW4000 engines.
-Investigators will focus on what caused the engine on the plane to fail and will look at whether a fan blade failed.
+Investigators will focus on what caused the accident and will look at whether a fan blade failed.

+Boeing said its technical advisers would assist the NTSB with its investigation, while United pledged to “work with federal agencies investigating this incident.”

+United said most of the passengers on Flight 328 took off on a new flight to Honululu late Saturday.

+Because of the United fan blade separation incident, Pratt & Whitney, which is unit of Raytheon, reviewed inspection records for all previously inspected PW4000 fan blades, the NTSB said.
+The FAA in March 2019 issued a directive requiring initial and recurring inspections of the fan blades on the PW4000 engines.

-Reporting by David Shepardson; Writing by Idrees Ali; Editing by Daniel Wallis and Paul Simao
+Reporting by David Shepardson; Writing by Idrees Ali; Editing by Daniel Wallis, Paul Simao and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.